 Reflecting on Poland’s role, he said, “Times have changed.
 It was Poland that first reminded Europe - and made everyone realise - that the European Union must take responsibility for its own borders and its own defence capabilities.”

-As Denmark takes over the presidency on 1 July, Tusk expressed relief, noting the burden on Poland’s government and signalling a return to concentrating fully on domestic affairs.
+As Denmark takes over the EU presidency on July 1, Tusk said his government would now concentrate fully on domestic affairs.

 The handover, he suggested, would ease pressures on Poland while allowing continued attention to European interests.